ckormanyos/real-time-cpp/examples/chapter12_04/readme.md

 are essential in pure and applied mathematics.
-Special functions are _special_ in the sense of generally being considered more specialized than elementary transecndental functions like trigonometric functions, logarithmic functions, exponential functions and the like.
+Special functions are _special_ in the sense of generally being considered more specialized than elementary transcendental functions like trigonometric functions, logarithmic functions, exponential functions and the like.

 Many special functions, although they can be very difficult to calculate